Zionism: Zionism and secular Jewish identity

 Zionism sought to reconfigure Jewish identity and culture in nationalist and secular terms.
 According to Yaacov Yadgar, Zionism rejected traditional Judaic definitions of what it means to be Jewish, but struggled to offer a new interpretation of Jewish identity independent of rabbinical tradition.
 Yagdar argues that Jewish religion is viewed as an essentially negative factor in Zionism, even in religious Zionist ideology, and as responsible for the diminishing status of Jews living as a minority.
 Responding to the challenges of modernity, Zionism sought to replace religious and community institutions with secular-nationalistic ones.
 Indeed, Zionism maintained primarily the outward symbols of Jewish tradition, redefining them in a nationalistic context.
 Zionism saw itself as bringing Jews into the modern world by redefining what it means to be Jewish in terms of identification with a sovereign state, rather than Judaic faith and tradition.

 This new identity would be based on a rejection of the life of exile.
 Zionism portrayed the Diaspora Jew as mentally unstable, physically frail, and prone to engaging in transient businesses.
 They were seen as detached from nature, purely materialistic, and focused solely on their personal gains.
 In contrast, the vision for the new Jew was radically different: an individual of strong moral and aesthetic values, not shackled by religion, driven by ideals and willing to challenge degrading circumstances; a liberated, dignified person eager to defend both personal and national pride.
 This was the "New Jew" posited by Nordau's Muscular Judaism and later the pioneering "Sabra" celebrated in Israeli nationalism - not the feminine, over-intellectual, degenerate Luftmenschen (people of air) of the diaspora, as Nordau characterised them.

 According to Yadgar, the Zionist goal of reframing of Jewish identity in secular-nationalist terms meant primarily the decline of the status of religion in the Jewish community.
-Prominent Zionist thinkers frame the development development of secular identity as nationalism functionally serving the same role as religion.
+Prominent Zionist thinkers frame the development of secular identity as nationalism functionally serving the same role as religion.
 Zionism sought to make Jewish ethnic-nationalism the distinctive trait of Jews rather than their commitment to Judaism.
 According to Yadgar, Zionism instead adopted a racial understanding of Jewish identity.
 According to Yadgar, framed this way (for instance by A. B. Yehoshua), Jewish identity is only secondarily a matter of tradition or culture.
 Nur Masalha says Zionist thinkers view the movement as a "revolt against a tradition of many centuries" of living parasitically at the margins of Western society.
-Indeed, he says, Zionism was uncomfortable with the term "Jewish," associating it with passivity, spirituality and the stain of "galut".
+Indeed, he says, Zionism was uncomfortable with the term "Jewish," associating it with passivity, spirituality and the stain of "galut."
 Instead, Zionist thinkers preferred the term "Hebrew" to describe their identity.
-Zionism linked the term "Jewish" with negative characteristics prevalent in European anti-Semitic stereotypes, which Zionists believed could be remedied only through sovereignty.
+Zionism linked the term "Jewish" with negative characteristics prevalent in European antisemitic stereotypes, which Zionists believed could be remedied only through sovereignty.